 Along the way, we will be providing simple, readily useable ideas, recipes, and behavior changes to help live our best life.
 Think about the skills you already have and one or two areas you can build upon skills or improve choices.
 They may seem like small changes, but they will absolutely make a big impact over time.

+*The simplest way to consider you how much water to drink in a day is to drink half your body weight in ounces.
+If you are overweight, use an adjusted body weight.
 Exercise needs: replace fluid losses during exercise by taking your weight before and after exercise then drinking one ounce of water for every ounce of weight lost.
 If exercise is moderate to high-intensity for an hour or longer, a sports drink is a better fluid replacement than water.

 Cole Bershback